stevector/stevector.github.io/_posts/2014-01-01-exclamation-point-usage.md

 Then I wrote a couple of PHP classes to parse the files in arrays that could be manipulated more easily.
 Those classes then went into a [Symfony](http://symfony.com/) bundle that used [Altamira](https://github.com/Malwarebytes/Altamira) to display the data through [jqPlot](http://www.jqplot.com/).
 I've got [an open pull request against my blog](https://github.com/stevector/stevector.github.io/pull/9) with an in-progress post that has more details on how the code works.
-This code was the first time I wrote a Symfony bundle or app and it shows.
-There's plenty of refactoring to be done.
+This code was the first time I wrote a Symfony bundle or app so there's plenty of refactoring to be done.
-Pull requests welcome.
+Pull requests and pedantry are welcome.

 ### WHERE can the work be checked?